 NOTICE: As of Dec.
 14, 2022, the Drexel Health Checker has transitioned to a new web-based portal, and the Health Checker App and the old web portal have ceased operation.
-Drexel students and employees should use the new Drexel Health Checker to schedule a COVID test, receive test results, report an outside test result, and upload proof of COVID vaccination or booster.
+Drexel students and employees should use the new Drexel Health Checker to schedule a COVID test, receive test results, report an outside test result, and upload proof of COVID vaccination or booster should vaccination be required by their School or College.
 Other functions of the old Health Checker are no longer required for Drexel community members.
 Please bookmark the new Drexel Health Checker in your web browser and delete the Health Checker App from your phone.

 All your existing information from the older Health Checker app/web app has been securely transitioned to the new Drexel web-based platform.

-The Drexel Health Checker allows community members to schedule a COVID-19 test at Drexel testing sites, receive test results, upload outside test results, upload vaccination information, or (for those who cannot get vaccinated for medical or religious reasons) apply for a vaccine exemption.
+The Drexel Health Checker allows community members to schedule a COVID-19 test at Drexel testing sites, receive test results, upload outside test results, and upload vaccination information (if required for health care students and employees by their School or College).
 Using the Drexel Health Checker allows us to respond quickly with contact tracing and help for anyone who tests positive for COVID, and to keep track of public health on campus so we can shape informed policies.

 In addition, you can view our legacy consent policy (effective until December 14, 2022) with consent information about the previous versions of the Health Checker.